kishanpatel789/kp_data_dev_site/content/posts/015_WhatIsAParquetFile.md

 Data's like trash.

-We make too much of it.
+We make a lot of it.
 Then we squeeze more of it into smaller spaces.

 Trash engineers optimize landfills.
 Data engineers optimize data storage... while making the data still accessible.